-Siargao is an island that is completely covered in coconut palm trees and surrounded by crystal clear turquoise waters, making it a ‘hard to beat’ tropical destination.
+Siargao is an island that is almost completely covered in coconut palm trees and surrounded by crystal clear turquoise waters, making it a hard-to-beat tropical destination.

-I spent 2-weeks exploring this teardrop-shaped island in the south of the Philippines and I have put together The Ultimate Siargao Travel Guide mapping out all the must-see spots to add to your list of things to do in Siargao.
+I spent 2-weeks exploring this teardrop-shaped island in the south of the Philippines and I have put together this complete guide of 15 Amazing Things To Do In Siargao Island to help you plan your trip.

 WHERE TO STAY IN SIARGAO